Business energy for industrial properties

 What is peak demand?

 When peak demand rises, energy prices tend to rise with it, as energy suppliers and distributors pay more to supply energy to everyone during busier times.
-But as a large business owner, you may actually find your higher energy usage sees you offered lower prices, as suppliers sometimes offer cheaper business gas and business electricity rates to secure contracts from high-consuming customers.
+But as a large business owner, you may find your higher energy usage sees you offered lower prices, as suppliers sometimes offer cheaper business gas and business electricity rates to secure contracts from high-consuming customers.

 What is large site peak day demand?